History of Arizona: Recent events

 Super Bowl XXX was played in Tempe in 1996 and Super Bowl XLII was held in Glendale in 2008.
 Super Bowl XLIX was also held in Glendale in 2015.
+Super Bowl LVII was played in Glendale, Arizona in 2023.

+By the 1990s many families were moving to the Phoenix and Tucson areas from California, where housing was much more expensive.

-Illegal immigration continued to be a prime concern within the state, and in April 2010, Arizona SB1070 was passed and signed into law by Governor Jan Brewer.
+Illegal immigration from Mexico continued to be a prime concern within the state, and in April 2010, Arizona SB1070 was passed and signed into law by Governor Jan Brewer.
 The measure attracted national attention as the most thorough anti-illegal immigration measure in decades within the United States.

+Congresswoman Gabrielle Giffords was shot in the head during a political event in Tucson on January 8, 2011.
+The shooting resulted in six deaths and several injuries.
+Giffords was badly injured and left Congress, becoming an advocate for gun control.

 On June 30, 2013, nineteen members of the Prescott Fire Department were killed fighting the Yarnell Hill Fire.
 The fatalities were members of the Granite Mountain Hotshots, a hotshot crew, of whom only one survived as he was working in another location.

-In June 2017, a heat wave grounded more than 40 airline flights of small aircraft, with American Airlines reducing sales on certain flights to prevent the vehicles from being over the maximum weight permitted for safe takeoff.
+Border crisis: by 2019 Arizona was one of the states most affected by the border crisis, with a high number of migrant crossings and detentions.

+The COVID-19 pandemic in Arizona (2020–2021) saw Arizona as one of the worst-hit states, with high infection and death rates.
+As of June 3, 2021 the cumulative totals were 882,691 cases and 17,653 deaths.
+One in 8 residents has been positively diagnosed with COVID-19.